Multi-Modal Deep Learning for Credit Rating Prediction Using Text and Numerical Data Streams: Results

-We further investigated the impact of agency rating type and lag of prediction both simultaneously and separately on the performance of the CNN-based model.
-Lag of prediction refers to the time elapsed between making a prediction and observation of the actual outcome.
-Examples of agency types include Moody’s Rating (MR)\footnote{\url{https://www.moodys.com/}}, Standard $\&$ Poor's Rating (SPR)\footnote{\url{https://www.spglobal.com/ratings/en/}} and Fitch Rating (FR)\footnote{\url{https://www.fitchratings.com/}} \cite{white2010markets}.
-Table~\ref{tab7} and Figure~\ref{Fig.13} presents the results, from which we can draw at least three conclusions:
+We further investigate the impact of agency rating type (e.g. Moody's) on the time-lag of prediction both simultaneously and separately using the best model (Group 3 - Combination I in Figure \ref{fig:group3comb1}).
+The time-lag of prediction refers to the time elapsed between making a prediction and observation of the actual outcome.
+We present the results evaluating the significance of different agency types including Moody’s Rating (MR)\footnote{\url{https://www.moodys.com/}}, Standard $\&$ Poor's Rating (SPR)\footnote{\url{https://www.spglobal.com/ratings/en/}} and Fitch Rating (FR)\footnote{\url{https://www.fitchratings.com/}} \cite{white2010markets} and time-lags (short-term, medium-term and long-term) as shown in Table~\ref{tab:ajency} and Figure~\ref{fig:lag}.

-The first column of Table~\ref{tab7} indicates the impact of rating type without considering lags.
-The performance of rating based on the “MR” type was the highest, with AUC = 0.945 and F-1 score = 0.719, followed by FR and then SPR.
-This result shows that for our specific dataset in midcaps, Moody’s provided the most accurate prediction of the point-in-time credit risk for these companies.
-As each rating was composed both of quantitative and qualitative information, we inferred that Moody’s and Fitch processes had followed the market more closely than S\&P, which could either be focusing on through-the-cycle ratings or somehow missing the prediction of default.
-Nevertheless, all companies demonstrated strong performance overall.
+The first column of Table~\ref{tab:ajency}indicates the impact of rating type without considering lags.
+We observe that the rating performance based on MR is the most accurate one, followed by FR and SPR.
+This shows that for our specific dataset in midcaps, Moody’s provided the most accurate prediction of the point-in-time credit risk for these companies.
+As each rating was composed both of quantitative and qualitative information, we can infer that Moody’s and Fitch followed the market more closely than S\&P, which could either be focusing on through-the-cycle ratings or somehow missing the prediction of company collapse or 'default'.
+Nevertheless, all the rating companies demonstrated strong performance overall.

-The first row in Table~\ref{tab7} shows the performance of the model according to the lag of the prediction, in which short-term refers to the prediction of rating in less than 4 months and medium-term refers to 5 to 9 months.
+The short term refers to the prediction of rating in less than 4 months, and the medium term refers to 5 to 9 months.
 Finally, long-term prediction refers to predictions of more than 9 months.
 As expected, the short-term prediction outperformed the median and long-term ones (because credit risk is generally more predictable over shorter time horizons than longer ones), but this difference was very minor.
-In general, 1-year lookahead periods are very achievable with deep learning models.
+In general, 1-year look ahead periods are very achievable with deep learning models.